Tom Brown (police officer): The Hamm kidnapping

-Armed Robbery and Murder in South St. Paul
+Armed robbery and murder in South St. Paul

-According to Paul Maccabee, "No crime illustrated how far the O'Connor System had eroded", than the Barker Gang's next robbery, which was carried out at the South St. Paul post office on August 30, 1933 by Charles Fitzgerald, Alvin Karpis, Fred Barker, and Chicago Outfit gangsters Byron Bolton and Fred Goetz.
+According to Paul Maccabee, "No crime illustrated how far the O'Connor System had eroded" than the Barker Gang's next robbery, which was carried out at the South St. Paul post office on August 30, 1933 by Charles Fitzgerald, Alvin Karpis, Fred Barker, and Chicago Outfit gangsters Byron Bolton and Fred Goetz.

-After the Great Western Railroad delivered a $33,000 Swift and Company payroll from the Federal Reserve Bank of Minneapolis to the local post office, South St. Paul police Officer John Yeaman and rookie Patrolman Leo Pavlak were assigned as escorts.
-At 9:45 AM, as both officers walked down the post office steps, the Barker-Karpis Gang drove up in a black sedan and unloaded Doc Barker, who wielded a saw-off shotgun and shouted, "Stick 'em up!"
-After Officer Pavlak surrendered his side arm and obeyed, Doc Barker screamed, "You dirty rat, son of a bitch", and shot Pavlak in the head.
+After the Great Western Railroad delivered a $33,000 Swift and Company payroll from the Federal Reserve Bank of Minneapolis to the local post office, South St. Paul Police Officer John Yeaman and rookie Patrolman Leo Pavlak were assigned as escorts.
+At 9:45 AM, as both officers walked down the post office steps, the Barker-Karpis Gang drove up in a black sedan.
+Doc Barker stepped out, wielding a saw-off shotgun, and shouted, "Stick 'em up!"
+After Officer Pavlak surrendered his sidearm and obeyed, Doc Barker screamed, "You dirty rat, son of a bitch", and shot Pavlak in the head.
 Meanwhile, Fred Barker opened fire on Officer Yeaman, who survived until 1971, but was left permanently maimed.

-The Barker Gang then seized the money bags containing the $33,000 payroll, but, went on a shooting spree before fleeing the scene of the robbery.
+The Barker Gang then seized the payroll, but, went on a shooting spree before fleeing the scene of the robbery.
 According to a report by the Minnesota Bureau of Criminal Apprehension, "The bandits put on a Jesse James exhibition by shooting up and down Concord St., shooting about a dozen shots into the Postal Building and across the street.
 These bandits used a Thompson submachine gun and a sawed-off shotgun with which they did their shooting, and it is a miracle that no one else was shot and wounded.
 They appeared to be cool and reckless, not giving a damn who they shot."

 In an interview with Paul Maccabee, Robert Pavlak recalled about the day of his father's death, "I ran home...
 That's all I remember.
 My mother was dying of cancer at the time -- we had so much grief then."

-While talking to the FBI, disgraced former St Paul Inspector of Detectives James Crumley alleged, "Truman Alcorn, former Chief of Police of South St. Paul, is very close to Tom Brown and... there is no question but Brown and Alcorn we're in on the payroll robbery in South St. Paul."

-When asked by Paul Maccabee about the possible complicity of fellow cops in his father's murder, Robert Pavlak responded, "There was so much criminality then, both within and without the Department, that Lieutenant Jeff Dittrich used to tell me, 'You never went to take the garbage out at night without having a gun in your hand.'"
+While talking to the FBI, disgraced former St Paul Inspector of Detectives James Crumley alleged, "Truman Alcorn, former Chief of Police of South St. Paul, is very close to Tom Brown and... there is no question but Brown and Alcorn were in on the payroll robbery in South St. Paul."
+When asked by Maccabee about the possible complicity of fellow cops in his father's murder, Robert Pavlak responded, "There was so much criminality then, both within and without the Department, that Lieutenant Jeff Dittrich used to tell me, 'You never went to take the garbage out at night without having a gun in your hand.'"